 Builder also uses this Dagne Dover fanny pack because its “logo is hidden on the backside, in relatively small print,” making it more discreet than her Lululemon bag.
 And since it’s made of “forgiving, easy-to-clean,” neoprene, “it expands a fair bit,” so she can stuff more into it.
 “It also feels a little less sporty, so it’s a nice ‘going out’ option,” she concludes.
 Everett-Ratcliffe also recommends this one, noting that it comes in ten different colors and “is small, but durable.”

-After being sent this diaper bag–fanny pack combo by Kibou in April, it has become Strategist writer Lauren Ro’s “go-to.”
+After being sent this diaper bag–fanny pack combo by Kibou last April, it has become Strategist senior writer Lauren Ro’s “go-to.”
 While it’s technically meant to act as a compact replacement for a diaper bag — it has space for diapers, a waterproof pocket for wipes, plus a built-in changing mat in the back — she has begun using it as her everyday bag, she says.
 “What makes it convenient for baby use is what makes it great for everyday life: Everything you need is easily accessible, and it’s small enough to not get in the way,” she adds.
 Ro says she especially likes the pocket in the front with cardholders, which lets her grab her credit card without having to dig.
 She also likes that it’s made of easily wipeable vegan leather.
 “It’s just big enough to carry the absolute minimum: The main compartment fits my wallet (which is admittedly fat), phone, keys, a small bottle of hand sanitizer, lip balm, and a mask,” she says.
 “I take it everywhere, and it’s convenient for when I need to be hands-free, whether that’s at the grocery store, chasing my toddler around the neighborhood, or at protests.”